How Men Can Style Hoka Sneakers Well

 • Extras: A beanie or a trail cap finishes the look.

-Why it works: You're fully embracing the shoe's original purpose.
-The how to wear Hoka Speedgoat men question is answered by not fighting its trail-running DNA.
-The magic is in the mix.
-The bright, sometimes clashing colors of trail shoes are a feature, not a bug.
-Let them be the pop of color in an otherwise neutral outfit.
+Why it works: You're not fighting the shoe's original purpose; you're using it.
+The how to wear Hoka Speedgoat men question is answered by leaning into its trail-running DNA and pairing it with gear that makes sense.
+The magic is in the mix, and those bright (sometimes clashing) trail colors are a feature, not a bug.
+Let the shoes be the pop in an otherwise neutral outfit.

 Look 4: The Athleisure & "Off-Duty" Vibe

-This is the look for when comfort is the entire point.
+This is the look for when ease is the entire point.
 It's your weekend coffee run, your post-gym errand, or just your "I want to feel good" outfit.
-It's the evolution of the old sweatpants-and-sneakers combo.
+Think of it as the upgraded version of the old sweatpants-and-sneakers combo.

 The Shoe: Hoka Clifton 9, Bondi 9, or even the Ora Recovery Slide.